 A great deal of research has been reported and more is being done to understand possible environmental influences on breast cancer risk.

 This issue understandably invokes a great deal of public concern, but at this time research does not show a clear link between breast cancer risk and exposure to these substances.
 Unfortunately, studying such effects in humans is difficult.
 More research is needed to better define the possible health effects of these and similar substances.

 Secondhand smoke: An active focus of research is whether secondhand smoke increases the risk of breast cancer.
 Both mainstream and secondhand smoke contain chemicals that, in high concentrations, cause breast cancer in rodents.
 Chemicals in tobacco smoke reach breast tissue and are found in breast milk.

-The evidence on secondhand smoke and breast cancer risk in human studies is controversial, at least in part because the link between smoking and breast cancer is also not clear.
+The evidence on secondhand smoke and breast cancer risk in human studies is unclear, at least in part because the link between smoking and breast cancer is also not clear.
 One possible explanation for this is that tobacco smoke may have different effects on breast cancer risk in smokers compared to those who are just exposed to secondhand smoke.

 A report from the California Environmental Protection Agency in 2005 concluded that the evidence about secondhand smoke and breast cancer is “consistent with a causal association” in younger, mainly pre-menopausal women.
 The 2014 US Surgeon General’s report concluded that there is “suggestive but not sufficient” evidence of a link at this point.
 In any case, this possible link to breast cancer is yet another reason to avoid secondhand smoke.

-Several studies have suggested that women who work at night, such as nurses on a night shift, may have an increased risk of developing breast cancer.
+Several studies have suggested that women who work at night may have an increased risk of breast cancer.
 This is a fairly recent finding, and more studies are looking at this issue.
-Some researchers think the effect may be due to changes in levels of melatonin, a hormone whose production is affected by the body’s exposure to light, but other hormones are also being studied.
+Some researchers think the effect may be due to changes in levels of melatonin, a hormone whose production is affected by the body’s exposure to light.
+Other hormones are also being studied.

 Last Medical Review: 10/09/2015